The Giant FREE Stamp in Cleveland

 Location: Cleveland, Ohio (Willard Park, E. 9th St. & Lakeside Ave.)

 Time needed: 5-10 minutes

 You’ve probably seen Cleveland’s giant “FREE” stamp in pictures.
 Though some call the 29 ft. x 26 ft. x 49 ft. sculpture the world’s biggest rubber stamp, it’s actually made of aluminum and steel and painted with polyurethane enamel.

-But the artwork, created in the early ’80s by sculptors Claes Oldenburg and Coosje Van Bruggen, has a much longer backstory that has nothing to with politics.
+But the artwork, created in the early ’80s by husband and wife sculptors Claes Oldenburg and Coosje Van Bruggen, has a much longer backstory that has nothing to with politics!

-The stamp was commissioned in 1982 by Standard Oil of Ohio, which intended to install it in front of its own building and across from the Civil War Soldiers’ and Sailors’ Monument.
+The giant free stamp was commissioned in 1982 by Standard Oil of Ohio, which intended to install it in front of its own building and across from the Civil War Soldiers’ and Sailors’ Monument.

 The sculptors had to choose a short word, so they selected “FREE,” which had many connotations, including the concept of liberty and the freedom of slaves after the Civil War.